railsuser2014/openobject-doc-book-en/7/7_23_Managementsystem/7_23_Managementsystem_manual.rst

    single: module; wiki_quality_manual
    single: module; wiki_environment_manual

 Each management system starts with a manual reflecting the structure of the corresponding ISO standards.
 You can fill in the blanks in the structure of the wiki page from the menu :menuselection:`Knowledge --> Collaborative Content --> Wiki pages`.

 .. figure::  images/mgmtsystem_manual.png
    :scale: 75
    :align: center

-   *Structure of the quality manual*
+   *Quality manual*

 Procedures and Environmental Aspects
 ====================================